-Flu Clinics - currently waiting for delivery of flu vaccination for over 65s
+Flu Clinics - flu vaccinations for over 65s now available

-We are currently waiting for the next delivery of the Fluad vaccination for over 65s.
-This will be at the end of October.
-If you are over 65 and want to make an appointment for a flu jab, please ring the surgery in November.
+We have received a delivery of the Fluad vaccination for over 65s.
+If you are over 65 and want to make an appointment for a flu jab, please ring reception.

 If you are under 65 and eligible for a flu jab then please ring reception for an appointment.